RebelGuy/chat-mate/projects/server/readme.md

 - `updatedDonation` (`PublicDonation`): The updated donation that no longer includes the linked user.

 Can return the following errors:
-- `404`: When the request data is not sent, or when no user was linked to the given donation.
+- `400`: When the request data is not sent, or when no user was linked to the given donation.
+- `404`: When no donation was found for the given ID.

 ### `POST /refund`
 Marks the donation as being refunded.